directus-labs/guest-authoring/post/webnote-extension/index.md

     avatar_file_name: "my-avatar.jpg"
 ---

-## Introduction

 This article will guide you through building a Chrome extension using Vite and Directus.
 The extension will leverage Directus as the backend to store and manage data.

 When a user clicks the extension while browsing a webpage, it will automatically capture the URL of the current webpage and prompt the user to add a `note`.
 Users will be able to `view`, `edit`, and `delete` their notes directly from the extension.
+This tutorial will not cover styling the extension, but light styling has been applied to the screenshots shown.

 Before you start, you will need a Directus project.
 Follow the [Quickstart guide](https://docs.directus.io/getting-started/quickstart) to create one if needed.

-This tutorial will not cover styling the extension, but light styling has been applied to the screenshots shown.

 ## Set Up Your Directus Project